eduardorodriguez10/MakeSalesforceFilesPublic/README.md

 1. The application uses some classes from https://github.com/DouglasCAyers/sfdc-convert-attachments-to-chatter-files from Douglas C Ayers to convert Attachments to Salesforce Files, which simplifies the Unit Testing.
 These classes requires Enhanced Notes enabled in the Salesforce Org.
 2. MyDomain is deployed.
+3. Profiles need the following permission: Create and Share Content Deliveries for Salesforce Files

 Installation
 -------------